How To Get Rid of that "Dog Smell" in Your House

 Bacteria is more likely to grow on a wet dog’s fur if it is not dried completely and thoroughly.
 After every bath, you must take your time to give your dog a thorough drying.
 A hair dryer can be a helpful tool.
 Just make sure to keep it safely plugged in and be in control at all times.
 If hair dryers scare your pooch, you'll want to stick to towel-drying them.

 Try Using a Pet Cologne

 Just like humans use perfume, dogs can also use appropriate cologne, like GotDog’s pet cologne.
+We have a variety of fragrances like CK-9, Bono Sports, and Ms. Claybone.
 Just spray your dog with GotDog pet cologne to leave your pet fabulously scented.

 Get Rid of Dog Smells in the House with the Help of GotDog